daveromana/notes-blog/source/_posts/2014-09-13-precise-cache-miss-analysis.markdown

 3. Solve CME equations for each reuse vector and the solution at a point could belong to cold miss or conflict miss.
 4. If the solution satisfies cold miss equations, mark them as "intermediate points" otherwise it is a conflict miss.

+**Set-Associative Cache**

+Each CME soluction can be summarized using a triple (i,j,n). n denotes the cache "wrap-arounds", and same value of n indicates the conflict for same memory line.

+For k-way associative cache, maintain a set of disctinct conflict points with same n and if the set size exceeds k, we have a conflict.

+### Solutions to CMEs

+#### Padding

+Find constraints on CMEs using cache base address, dimensions size so that no solution exists for CME.
+Decide padding based on those constraints.